Emjay-19/Optimizing-Sales-and-Customer-Growth-Easy-Technologies-Data-Challenge-January-2026/README.md

 - Revenue growth is driven by order volume, not price increases
 - The West region leads revenue despite not having the highest customer count
 - Sports and Home Appliances are the top-performing categories
 - A small set of high-demand products drives most of the revenue
+- A small group of sales reps drives a large share of total revenue, highlighting high-performing individuals as well as potential gaps in team productivity

 Customer Performance
 - Champions generate the majority of revenue ($9.7M)